Flutterando/modular/flutter_modular/README.md

 4. Done!
 Your app is set and ready to work with Modular!

 ## Adding routes

-Your module's routes are provided by overriding the `routers` getter:
+The module routes are provided by overriding the `routers`:

 ```dart
 // app_module.dart